vongockhang06/First_dbt_project_tutorial/README.md

 - dbt Tutorial (Data Build Tool) Hands-on-courese - Youtube from SleekData
 - https://github.com/MarkPhamm/dbt-Fundamental for reading, summary and reference I recommend you should watch tutorial and read MarkPhamm's github at the same time
+- https://github.com/sleekdata/oms-db-setup for setting up database.
+Remember to change some syntax if you are using BigQuery like me instead of Snowflake.
+There are 10 .sql file to initialize database.
+The content of the 10th .sql file will create new schema which I use to practice with macro.
+You can read its README for more details.
 # Commands that I learned during the project
 ### Note: For more details, check MarkPhamm's github, he already helps us to summarize all of the neccessary thing.
 - ```dbt init```: for BigQuery dbt project intialization, when we input for project -it should be our project-id that has already existed on cloud and we also use need to authorize ourself with following command gcloud auth application-default login when we choose oath method to use ADC.